-- My living world make some fabulous introductory kits for young wildlife enthusiasts, there are a whole host of kits endorsed by TV naturalist, bug enthusiast and generally all round nice guy Nick Baker (he’s a patron on the charity I work for Birding For All and is always happy to help us out and sign a few things).
-From Butterflies to Worms, Microscopes to bug safaris you can find so much to really captivate your kid’s love of the natural world.
+- My living world make some fabulous introductory kits for young wildlife enthusiasts.
+There are a whole host of kits endorsed by TV naturalist, bug enthusiast, and generally all round nice guy Nick Baker (he’s a patron on the charity I work for Birding For All and is always happy to help us out and sign a few things).
+From Butterflies to Worms; Microscopes to bug safaris.
+You can find so much to really captivate your kid’s love of the natural world.
 Available on Amazon [Affiliate link]

-- Over the years I’ve only seen a few games that combine kids and wildlife Games, so when you see them it’s always worth a gamble (I had one as a kid where you had to collect endangered wildlife cards) currently on the market are two I’d recommend Bird Bingo and Bug Bingo these are great for teaching Identification skills and getting your kids used to nature being fun.
+- Over the years I’ve only seen a few games that combine kids and wildlife Games.
+So when you see them it’s always worth a gamble (I had one as a kid where you had to collect endangered wildlife cards).
+Currently on the market are two I’d recommend: Bird Bingo and Bug Bingo.
+These are great for teaching Identification skills and getting your kids used to nature being fun.

-Well then, there you have it 8 amazing gift ideas that will have your young children enthralled into the wonderful world that is nature, just remember to keep a close eye on them in case they start to play with the more harmful elements of our wonderful wild world (there are things out there that can make the sick or worse, so always best to be watchful).
+Well then, there you have it Top 8 Wildlife Related Gifts for Kids; Amazing gift ideas that will have your young children enthralled into the wonderful world that is nature, just remember to keep a close eye on them in case they start to play with the more harmful elements of our wonderful wild world (there are things out there that can make the sick or worse, so always best to be watchful).